dotnet/dotnet-console-games/README.md

 ## Get Started

 > _**Recommendation**: Use these game examples for learning.
-Play the games, pick a game you like, and try to code the game yourself from scratch.
-If you ever get stuck, just refer to the working example._
+Play the games, pick a game you like, and try to code the game yourself from scratch._

 [Clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [download the repository](https://github.com/ZacharyPatten/dotnet-console-games/archive/main.zip) and unzip the contents. `dotnet-console-games` should build with any standard .NET build process, but one of the following is recommended: